Shaaayyk/gamium/README.md

 # Challenges

-Building the backend for Auth.
+- Building the backend
+- Auth.

 # Mvp
 A site that shows a list of games with clickable links to those games.
 The Links contain images and info on the game the user selected.
 ## Backend

 Table for users, games and reviews.

 ## Users

-Create a register/login page.
+- Create a register/login page.
 Profile page for users.
+- Upload screen for games.
+- (post)Rate other users games.

 ## Lander Page